-- (a) The number of students in a special education programme (currently known as Intensive Remedial Teaching Programme) for children with learning difficulties is 8 15, except with the written permission of the Permanent Secretary; - (b) The Permanent Secretary may from time to time approve the ratio of students per programme in respect of such category of students in need of special educational provision, as may seem to him necessary.

-Ratio of Teachers per Programme

-The approved ratio of teachers to programme in an ordinary primary school is 1 teacher per programme.
-These teachers will form part of the staff establishment of the school.
+- 1. In ordinary aided secondary schools, special education programme is conducted as Integrated Education Programme. - 2.
+Details of the special education programme conducted in ordinary aided primary schools are as follows: - - Size of Programme (a) The number of students in a special education programme (currently known as Intensive Remedial Teaching Programme) for children with learning difficulties is 8 15, except with the written permission of the Permanent Secretary; - (b) The Permanent Secretary may from time to time approve the ratio of students per programme in respect of such category of students in need of special educational provision, as may seem to him necessary. - Ratio of Teachers The approved ratio of teachers to programme in an ordinary primary school is 1 teacher per programme.
+These teachers will form part of the staff establishment of the school. - Class Grant (a) A Class Grant is made in respect of the Intensive Remedial Teaching Programme and is paid monthly in advance. - (b) Items of expenditure which may be charged to the Class Grant account are identical to those class-based items chargeable to the School and Class Grant.

-Class Grant

-- (a) A Class Grant is made in respect of the Intensive Remedial Teaching Programme and is paid monthly in advance. - (b) Items of expenditure which may be charged to the Class Grant account are identical to those class-based items chargeable to the School and Class Grant.